 “It is morning.
 I wish to have the meeting…now.”
 He raked the entirety of the village with his gaze.
 “Do not make me wait.”

 He strode back to the chief’s house and entered it without once looking back.

-He’d barely seated himself, arranging his swords so they wouldn’t hinder him, Mitsuo moving to stand at the back wall on his right, when Gendou entered.
+He’d barely seated himself, arranging his swords so they wouldn’t hinder him, with Mitsuo moving to stand at the back wall on his right when Gendou entered.